-Lohmann Brown chickens are one of the best hybrid chickens for egg laying.
-They were developed by a German genetics company from the selective breeding of New Hampshire chickens with other brown egg laying hens.
+Lohmann Brown chickens are one of the best hybrid chickens for egg-laying.
+A German genetics company developed them from New Hampshire chickens’ selective breeding with other brown egg-laying hens.

 4. Production Red Chickens

 Production Reds are Rhode Island Red Industrial Production strain.
-They are bred mainly to be very productive layers, but are heavy enough to be good meat birds, too.
-While Rhode Island Reds have their own benefits of great temperament and laying reliability, the Production Reds have the added plus of being expert layers.
+They are bred mainly to be very productive layers but are heavy enough to be good meat birds, too.
+While Rhode Island Reds have their own benefits of great temperament and laying reliability, the Production Reds have added expert layers.
 Large brown eggs consistently, you can expect 300 or more eggs per hen per year.

-The Delaware breed was developed in 1940 by crossing mainly Barred Plymouth Rocks and New Hampshire Reds to create this beautiful brown egg laying white bird.
-They are good egg layers, starting from as early as 20 weeks, the Delaware lay large to jumbo brown eggs, and continue throughout cold months as well.
+The Delaware breed was developed in 1940 by crossing mainly Barred Plymouth Rocks and New Hampshire Reds to create this beautiful brown egg-laying white bird.
+They are good egg layers, starting from as early as 20 weeks; the Delaware lay large to jumbo brown eggs and continue throughout cold months.

-Originating in the United Kingdom, Orpingtons are a heritage breed that’s well loved because of its sweet, calm nature, beautiful feathers, and functional purposes.
+Originating in the United Kingdom, Orpingtons are a heritage breed that’s well-loved because of their sweet, calm nature, beautiful feathers, and functional purposes.